wuruxu/crterm/README.md

   crTerm
 </h1>

+> Note: If black square blocks appear in the terminal, disable WebGL2.

 crTerm is a modern terminal experience built for the AI era.

 It brings a real local shell into Chromium, gives terminal sessions the familiar feel of browser tabs, and delivers native-level performance through a C++ backend. crTerm is also designed to be extended with Chrome extensions, so terminal workflows can grow through the same extension model that already powers the browser.